toddfoster/digitalbcp/readme.md

 * About with license (CC) and credits (page 0, only accessible via direct link)
 * Navigation by swiping
 * Provide links for bookmarking parameters
+* Icon

 ## Features
 * Go directly to page with ?page=n parameter in url
+* If no parameter offered, return to last page viewed, else title page

 ## License
 Base text:
-	This file, which should be called BCP10.TXT or bcp10.txt, is in the PUBLIC DOMAIN.
+	"This file, which should be called BCP10.TXT or bcp10.txt, is in the PUBLIC DOMAIN.
 You may make copies, distribute them, produce derivative works, reformat, and make extracts from it.
-If you do so, please do not distribute this header along with your altered E-text.
+If you do so, please do not distribute this header along with your altered E-text."

 Header also states: "the text itself is guaranteed to be in the Public Domain by Canon Law"